Electric Shock Claims

-As well as the physical symptoms that are presented to us, many of our clients have suffered psychological or emotional injuries as a result of the electric shock.
+As well as the physical symptoms that are presented, many clients have suffered psychological or emotional injuries as a result of the electric shock.
 Whether the shock has caused anxiety, confidence issues, Post Traumatic Stress Disorder (PTSD) or emotional stresses brought on by the inability to work or perform daily tasks because of the shock injury, the psychological impact can be significant.
-We are committed to securing compensation for all of your losses and physical and emotional suffering.

 How can it be proved that somebody else was liable?

 It is unreasonable for anybody to suffer physical or emotional damage following an electric shock caused by somebody else and so compensation can be claimed for a number of causes.
 It is the job of your solicitor to demonstrate who was liable for your injuries and make them accountable for the breach of the duty of care that they owed to you.